roberttwomey/unl-smartenv/README.md

 # Resources
 - **Discussion:** we will use discord for discussion on the Carson Center server [https://discord.com/channels/688079641738608705/889389481956872192](https://discord.com/channels/688079641738608705/889389481956872192).
 - **Canvas:** this is where you will submit assignments, and where I will handle grading: [https://canvas.unl.edu/courses/124182](https://canvas.unl.edu/courses/124182)

+# Required Materials
+- Readings will be provided through Canvas as pdfs.
+- Hardware/software will be provided by the Center for Emerging Media Arts program.
+- Laptop (?)
+- Computer lab

 <!--
 - **Compute Resources:** We will use [datahub.ucsd.edu](http://datahub.ucsd.edu) for our in class computing environment.
 If you did not attend the bootcamp you need to contact me to be approved for datahub access.
 I will base it off of our final enrollment.